Xuxu2233/AHC-model-v2.1R/Examples/readme-case.txt

-Model application examples and their input-output files will be uploaded later Example 1：
+Model application examples and their input-output files.
-Example 2：
-Example 3：
+Note: they are old files corresponding to the AHC in the folder "Install software"